 Books, equipment, and materials are loaned to students by the school district.
 Students are required to keep books in good condition.
 If schoolbooks, equipment, or materials are lost or damaged beyond normal wear, the student will be held financially responsible, and restitution will be required.
 To keep books in good condition, books should be covered with non-adhesive book covers at all times.
 Failure by 8th grade students to return textbooks may result in disqualification from the 8th Grade Send-off Ceremony.

-K-6 Chromebook Check-out:
+K-3 Chromebook Check-out:

-- All students will be checked out a Chromebook through Destiny. - Usage Agreements will be made available electronically and at the checkout location.
+- Chromebooks will be checked out to students by the librarian. - Usage Agreements will be made available electronically.